DataStories-UniPi/VesselVision/README.md

 conda install --file requirements.txt
 ```

+In order to install ST_Visions, please consult the documentation at https://github.com/DataStories-UniPi/ST-Visions.

 ## Usage
 To use VesselVision at first run the ```MaSEC.py``` script using the following command